 The Council adopted the following alternatives for analysis in February 2023.
 The action alternatives listed below (Alternatives 2 and 3) were designed to accomplish the stated purpose and need for the action.
-The action alternatives are not mutually exclusive, and both may be selected for Council action.
+The action alternatives are not mutually exclusive.
+In October 2023, the slightly modified the alternatives and adopted both as part of its preliminary preferred alternative (PPA), which is highlighted in bold.